How To Be Happier In 2020

 You don't have to start volunteering every week.
 But try to keep an eye out for opportunities to take small, kind actions throughout your day.
 We're talking about things like giving a pregnant woman your seat on public transit, looking your barista in the eye and sincerely wishing them a good day, or celebrating friends' accomplishments a little extra.

-A review in the International Journal of Behavioral Medicine confirms that this strategy works.
+A review in the International Journal of Behavioural Medicine confirms that this strategy works.
 The research found that being altruistic is associated with greater well-being, happiness, health, and longevity.

 Change your mindset.